Bobby Crush: Biography

-Crush's radio broadcasts include his own week of shows on BBC Radio 2 and as guest contributor on many other radio programmes, such as Ken Bruce's Radio 2 show, choosing "The Tracks of My Years".
+Crush's radio broadcasts include his own week of shows on BBC Radio 2 and as guest contributor on many other radio programmes, including Ken Bruce's Radio 2 show, where he chose "The Tracks of My Years".

 Crush's recordings include his debut album Bobby Crush, which reached no. 15 in the UK Albums Chart, and chart singles "Borsalino" and "The Sting".
 He has made 13 studio albums as a pianist, not including compilations.
 His Double Decker Party Album, which was TV-advertised, sold 100,000 copies and brought him a double gold disc.
-The Piano Party album also went gold in New Zealand.
-Crush is featured as a vocalist on Pickwick's Joseph and the Amazing Technicolor Dreamcoat playing the role of Pharaoh, and on songs from the musical Hair for Carlton Records.

-Following the release of his album Reel Music, Crush played a 30-date tour with Gene Pitney, including a night at the London Palladium.
-Other career highlights include "The Stonewall Equality Show" at the Royal Albert Hall and a tour of Back to Bacharach, Crush's tribute show to Burt Bacharach, for which he also wrote the script.

-Crush has appeared in 37 pantomimes, starting out initially in principal boy parts, but is now in demand for dame roles.
-In January 2021, in recognition of the 37 pantomimes since his first in 1973, Crush was inducted into the Panto Archive Hall of Fame, an honour bestowed on only a handful of entertainers.

-As a composer, Crush has written three pantomime scores, a musical (Sherwood) and comedy material for Russ Abbot and Les Dennis & Dustin Gee.
-His greatest success as a songwriter was penning the music and lyrics for Keith Harris and Orville's hit "Orville's Song" (also known as "I Wish I Could Fly"), which reached no. 4 in the UK Singles Chart, sold a quarter of a million copies and brought Crush a silver disc.
+His greatest success as a songwriter was penning both the music and lyrics for Keith Harris and Orville's hit "Orville's Song" (also known as "I Wish I Could Fly"), which reached no. 4 in the UK singles chart, sold 250,000 copies and brought Crush a silver disc.

-A tour with 4 Poofs and a Piano, for whom he also wrote, took place between February and April 2013.